openframeworks/ofBook/math_chapters_unnumbered/Math_chapters.md

 # That Math Chapter: From 1D to 4D

+**NOTE: This chapter is formatted with MD and LaTeX.
+Github won't render it properly.
+Try [stackedit.io](http://stackedit.io) instead**

 ## Intro: How Artists Approach Math
 ** // TODO: Write intro **